MissouriMRDT/Embedded_Docs/docs/Sphinx/source/learning-material/intro-to-cpp.rst

     When a program fails to deallocate memory it has allocated, reducing the amount of new memory it can use.

+Memory leaks are just one of several common memory management errors.
+See the :ref:`manual-memory-errors` section for more.

 .. code:: c

     int main() {